2013 Annual Benefactors' Pro Bono Picnic

 |How do I respond on my attorney license form as to my malpractice coverage?|

 |What kind of conflicts checks do you recommend for those attorneys providing legal advice at clinics?|

 |I would like to start a new VLN clinic.
 Can you tell me how I would go about doing that?|

 Our areas of greatest need are in family, bankruptcy and criminal expungement law.

 If you are bi-lingual (especially in Spanish or Somali), please let us know, as we have Spanish- and Somali-speaking clients who need your help!

 To get started, complete the online volunteer application form.
 We screen all new volunteers with the Board of Professional Responsibility prior to their taking a case with us.
 We will let you know when your application has been approved.

 To sign up for specific opportunities, please come to one of our new volunteer orientations, held once every six weeks or so.
-Check our Event Calendar for the next volunteer orientation.
+Check our Event Calendar for the next volunteer orientation date or our CLE page to register for an orientation.
 (You may come to the orientation before your application has been approved.)
 In the meantime, you may also check out our current specific opportunities.